Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 DevOps and agile are two approaches to solving problems and improving communication and collaboration in software development projects.
 Before selecting an approach, developers should know the differences between the two.
 An investigation of DevOps vs. agile enables developers to identify which approach best fits their organizational objectives.

 A historical review of DevOps vs. agile reveals that agile methodology came first, and was widely adopted in the 2000s by software development teams.
-However, agile mainly focused on development, leaving operations teams―responsible for deploying and managing software products―out of the loop.
-The DevOps approach was created to help ensure development and operations teams work together.
+However, agile mainly focused on development, which left those responsible for deploying and managing software products―operations teams—out of the loop.
+The DevOps approach was created in 2009 to help ensure development and operations teams work together.

 While a comparison of DevOps vs. agile highlights differences, it also reveals similarities.
-For example, the primary aim of both agile and DevOps is to accelerate software development while ensuring quality is not compromised.
+For example, the primary aim of both agile and DevOps is to accelerate software development—all while ensuring quality is not compromised.
 Both approaches can coexist, or developers can use one method to complement the other to optimize the software development process.
-For example, the agile framework allows for rapid changes to evolving requirements, while DevOps enables frequent releases through automation and integration; a combination of the two may work best for a certain project.
+(For example, the agile framework allows for rapid changes to evolving requirements, while DevOps enables frequent releases through automation and integration.)
+As a result, a combination of the two may work best for certain projects.

 What Is DevOps?